falent/googleHomeAssistantExpressNodeJS/README.md

 #### Windows

 You can use a batch script in your command line to do all steps automatically:
-`https://raw.githubusercontent.com/falent/googleHomeAssistantExpressNodeJS/master/scripts_for_meetup/automatedInstallationWindows.bat > automatedInstallationWindows.bat && automatedInstallationWindows.bat`
+`curl https://raw.githubusercontent.com/falent/googleHomeAssistantExpressNodeJS/master/scripts_for_meetup/automatedInstallationWindows.bat > automatedInstallationWindows.bat && automatedInstallationWindows.bat`

 **OR**